bnb-chain/bnb-chain.github.io/docs/beaconchain/timelock.md

 ## TimeLock

 You can only lock tokens on your own account.
 TimeLock will transfer locked tokens to a purely-code-controlled escrow account and before the lock time expires.
-A purely-code-controlled escrow account is a kind of account which is derived from a hard-coded string in Beacon Chain  protocol.
+A purely-code-controlled escrow account is a kind of account which is derived from a hard-coded string in BNB Beacon Chain  protocol.
 This kind of account doesn't have its own private key and it's only controlled by code of the protocol.
 The code for calculating escrow account is the same that is used in [cosmos-sdk](https://github.com/cosmos/cosmos-sdk/blob/82a2c5d6d86ffd761f0162b93f0aaa57b7f66fe7/x/supply/internal/types/account.go#L40):
 ```
 TimeLockCoinsAccAddr = sdk.AccAddress(crypto.AddressHash([]byte("BinanceChainTimeLockCoins")))
 ```